 You can now download the final post-examination revision of my thesis, titled Self-Organisation in LTE Networks: An Investigation.

 In the interests of repeatable research the software developed as part of this thesis has been made available.
-Details about the software components can be found below.
-Each of the components can be downloaded from github.
+Details about the software components can be found below

 The jLTE-Simulator is an LTE network simulator designed and implemented as part of this research.
 It is a physical layer simulator tailored to the investigation of different schedulers on the performance of the network.